 Switching between multiple apps during the day?
-Wishing you could easily access that cool website you saw earlier last week on your phone–but on your PC?
-You can breathe a sigh of relief knowing that with Timeline, your “stuff” will be easily accessible by chronological view.
-Just press the Task View button.
+Wishing you could easily access that cool website you saw earlier last week on your phone, but on your PC?
+You can breathe a sigh of relief knowing that with Timeline, your everything will be easily accessible in a chronological view just by selecting the Task View button.

 “We identified some years ago that people were struggling to find their stuff.
 It used to be that I knew where all my stuff was.
-It was on my one laptop on the hard drive.
-And now with a world of cloud services, OneDrive and Dropbox or whatever your favorite storage solution is….it’s like, ‘Where’s my stuff?’”
+It was on my one laptop on the hard drive,” he said.
+“And now with a world of cloud services, OneDrive and Dropbox or whatever your favorite storage solution is, it’s like, ‘Where’s my stuff?’”

 What’s in the future for Timeline itself?
 “It’s the beginning of a whole host of ways to infuse the Windows operating system with exactly what you need next,” Tom said.
 “I can’t speak to exactly what we’re going to do with that, because we’re still kind of inventing the future, right?
 But we know that these activities—that the Microsoft first-party applications and our third-party partners are creating—are at the center of a new type of productivity in Windows.”